jschnable/parallelgwas/LD/READM.md

 Input vcf filtered file (see the directory to filter vcf data that will help to guide how to filter the vcf data):

-Once you have the vcf data, use this code on terminal to make the bed files.
+Once you have the filtered file vcf data, use this code on terminal to make the bed files or bfiles.

 plink2 --vcf example.vcf.gz --make-bed --out ex